- Alcohol & Substance Abuse Treatment

 Post-hospital physical and occupational therapy can be conveniently scheduled in Phelps’ Outpatient Rehabilitation Center, a beautiful modern facility with the latest equipment.
 Outpatient speech-language therapy is available at the Donald R. Reed Speech & Hearing Center, also located on the Phelps Campus.

 The Phelps Rehabilitation Center welcomes patients who have been treated at Phelps or other hospitals, including those who have had surgery for joint replacements or fractures; spinal, vascular or neurosurgery; limb amputation; trauma; stroke; or other conditions.
-To be considered for admission, the treating physician, social worker, or case manager should contact our Admissions Coordinator Nurse, Judith Sewell, RN, at (914) 366-3702.
+To be considered for admission, the treating physician, social worker, or case manager should contact our Rehab Intake Coordinator, Rob Spano, MSN, at (914) 366-3702.

 Back to Top

-Puja Agarwal, PT, Chief Physical Therapist: A 1994 Physical Therapy graduate from Delhi University, India, Puja has been employed at PMHC since July of 2007.
-She recently earned her transitional doctorate in PT and is a multilingual therapist (English, Hindi, Punjabi, Urdu and Spanish).
-Additional professional training: Pediatrics (NY State certified for early intervention), Vestibular Therapy, Manual Orthopedic techniques, Neurology (NDT-NeuroDevelopmental Training), Yoga, and aerobics.
+Puja Agarwal, PT, DPT, Early intervention certified, Chief Physical Therapist: A 1994 Physical Therapy graduate from Delhi University, India, Puja has been employed at PMHC since July of 2007.
+She has earned her transitional doctorate in PT, received an APTA sponsored certification from Emory University in Vestibular Rehabilitation, LSVT certification in Parkinson’s Disease treatment, and is a multilingual therapist (English, Hindi, Punjabi, Urdu and Spanish).
+Additional professional training: Pediatrics (NY State certified for early intervention), Manual Orthopedic techniques, Neurology (NDT-NeuroDevelopmental Training), Yoga, and aerobics.

-Joanne Gelsi, PT, Senior Therapist, Level II: A member of the Phelps Rehab team since 1994, Joanne has since become Chief PT, specializing in general Outpatient Physical Therapy treatment.
-She graduated in PT from The University of Connecticut, 1982.
-Additional professional training: Lymphedema, Incontinence, Aquatic Therapy, and Sports Medicine.
+Joanne Gelsi, PT, Senior Therapist, Level II: A member of the Phelps Rehab team since 1994, Joanne specializes in general Orthopedic Outpatient Physical Therapy treatment.
+She graduated in PT from The University of Connecticut in 1982.
+Additional professional training: Incontinence, Aquatic Therapy, Sports Therapy.

 Deborah McCallion, PT, Senior Therapist, Level II: Deborah has been employed at Phelps since 1993, specializing in and leading the Acute and Orthopedic In-Patient Physical Therapy team.
 She is a graduate of Ithaca College, 1973.
 Additional professional training: NDT certification, Dementia specialist, PT intervention in NICU, Orthopedics, Geriatrics, Pediatrics.

-Michelle Imperato, PT, Senior Therapist, Level II: Graduating with a Masters degree in Physical Therapy from New York Medical College in 2003, Michelle has been employed at PMHC since 2004.
+Michelle Imperato, MSPT, Senior Therapist, Level II: Graduating with a Masters degree in Physical Therapy from New York Medical College in 2003, Michelle has been employed at PMHC since 2004.
 She has been a vital part of building and implementing the hospital-wide computer documentation system, and is a multilingual therapist (Spanish, Portuguese and English).
-Additional professional training: Vestibular Rehabilitation, Manual Therapy, Orthopedics, Sports Medicine.
+Additional professional training: Vestibular Rehabilitation, Manual Therapy, Orthopedics, Sports Medicine and Pediatrics.

-Leslie Sims, PT, Senior Therapist, Level II: Graduating from the University of Miami in December 1998 with a Master’s Degree in PT, she started her career working in the PMHC outpatient department for 8 years.
-After temporarily practicing in New York City, Leslie recently rejoined Phelps and feels as though she has returned to family.
+Leslie Sims, PT, Senior Therapist, Level II: Graduating from the University of Miami in December 1998 with a Master’s Degree in PT, Leslie started her career in the PMHC outpatient department, where she worked for 8 years.
+After practicing in New York City for several years, Leslie rejoined the Phelps family and has received certification in LSVT for Parkinson’s Disease Treatment.
 Additional professional training: Orthopedics, Manual Therapy, Craniosacral Therapy.

 Julie Lee, PT, Senior Therapist, Level II: Julie graduated from New York University with a Bachelors Degree in Physical Therapy in 1991and earned an advanced Masters in Physical Therapy from Long Island University in 1997.
 Julie joined the Phelps Rehab team in 2009.
 Additional professional training: Certified Lymphedema Therapist (CLT-LANA), Incontinence, Manual Orthopedic Therapy.